-As 2016 draws to an end, we put behind a year marked by large global populations believing in ideas that are not based on verifiable evidence – whether they be that killing fellow men will guarantee a place for you in God’s grace or that an orange-faced buffoon with a history of bankruptcy and dishonest dealings will make America “great again”.
+As 2016 draws to an end, we put behind a year marked by large global populations believing in ideas that are not based on verifiable evidence – whether they be that killing fellow men will guarantee a place for you in God’s grace or that a businessman with a history of bankruptcy and dishonest dealings will make America “great again”.
 We do not truly understand why people believe what it is that they believe, but the stories that they tell themselves give meaning to their lives, and they will not let them go lightly.

 Fact-checking, or expertise in a particular field, may not be enough to confront the force of these ideas.
 Instead, if we are disheartened by the visions evoked by a host of political actors that seem to have stormed on to the world stage, our challenge will be to create stories of meaning, to define what a “good” life is, why some purposes are more “noble” or of greater “worth” than others.
 This requires a politics of meaning, not merely a politics of technocratic skill.
 The open question is does the liberal world order have such stories, and if so, can it tell them in a compelling enough manner to enchant, persuade and motivate people to defend it, and build upon its achievements?
 This is the contest that now takes centre-stage, and those with the best stories may, quite literally, be the ones who will have the final words.
 Hopefully they will not be “The End”.